StormPacer/Modler/README.md

 ![ENOENT](https://raw.githubusercontent.com/StormPacer/Modler/main/images/error.png)

-If you see this error it means you ran `modler.exe` on it's own and it didn't give out an error message because `customDirectory.txt` has already been created.
+If you see this error it means you ran `modler.exe` on it's own and it gave out an error message because `customDirectory.txt` has already been created.
 To fix it, follow the [Custom Directory](https://github.com/StormPacer/Modler#if-you-see-the-following) instructions.

 #